MXD-K1/py-stardew_valley/README.md

 - To change a tool press q.
 - To change the seed use e key.
 - To plant a seed press left ctrl.
-- To trade with the merchant press Enter.
+- To trade with the merchant press Enter (You must be in the trading area).
 - To end trading press Escape key.
 - To buy or sell something press space.